 \subsection{Experimental Setup}

 \textbf{Datasets.} In the UML setting, we employ a combination of eight datasets.
-These comprise four widely recognized benchmarks: CUB~\citep{CUB200}, Cars-196~\citep{krause20133d}, Standford Online Product (SOP)~\citep{songCVPR16}, and In-shop Clothes Retrieval (In-Shop)~\citep{DeepFashion}.
-Alongside these, we incorporate other four fine-grained datasets: NABirds~\citep{van2015building}, Dogs~\citep{khosla2011novel}, Flowers~\citep{nilsback2008automated}, and Aircraft~\citep{maji2013fine}.
-The overall dataset statistics are in Table~\ref{tab:dadtaset_stats}.
+These comprise four widely recognized benchmarks: CUB~\cite{CUB200}, Cars-196~\cite{krause20133d}, Standford Online Product (SOP)~\cite{songCVPR16}, and In-shop Clothes Retrieval (In-Shop)~\cite{DeepFashion}.
+Alongside these, we incorporate other four fine-grained datasets: NABirds~\cite{van2015building}, Dogs~\cite{khosla2011novel}, Flowers~\cite{nilsback2008automated}, and Aircraft~\cite{maji2013fine}.
+The overall dataset statistics are in Table~\ref{tab:dataset_stats}.
 The combined dataset encompasses 141,404 training images and 148,595 testing images.
-Notably, this dataset exhibits imbalanced data distributions, with a significant portion of images from large-scale datasets such as SOP and In-Shop, as shown in Fig.~\ref{fig:num_samples}.
-We also provide results on the conventional benchmarks in Appendix~\ref{exp:standard_benchmark}.
+Notably, this dataset shows imbalanced data distributions, with a large portion of images from large-scale datasets such as SOP and In-Shop.